algokittens/algoNFTs/batch_remove/README.md

 ### b) input_path

-This variable should point to the csv containing the assets to be added.
+This variable should point to the csv containing the assets to be removed.
 It should contain no header and only the asset IDs to be added

 ### c) input_path